When I meet with clients it seems there's one question I'm asked over and over again: “Do I need a Trust?”

 2. Special Needs planning for a loved one.

 If you have a child with any kind of Special Needs, the most effective way to protect them is by creating a Special Needs Trust (SNT).
 This Trust can be prepared during your lifetime, or in your Will, which means it will not take effect until you die.
-This Trust can also protect any government benefit your child may be getting.
+This Trust can also protect any government benefits your child may be getting.
 This is a very specialized Trust that can manage the assets you have set aside for your child with a disability while also maintaining that child’s eligibility for public assistance benefits.

 3. Perfect asset protection for your children.

-Do you want to make sure your hard earned money goes to your children and NOT to an ex-spouse or a creditor?
+Do you want to make sure your hard-earned money goes to your children and NOT to an ex-spouse or a creditor?
 If so, you need to consider placing your assets into a Trust.
 This Trust can either be created during your lifetime or upon your death.
 By setting up the proper Trust you can make sure 100% of your assets will always be available for your children and will not go to a creditor or ex-spouse.
 In addition, if your child was married for 5, 10, or even 20 years and got a divorce, their ex could not get to any of the assets in the Trust.
 That is why we consider it to be perfect asset protection.

 When someone dies and has to go through the court process, their assets generally become public record.
 This means family, friends or even strangers can go to the courthouse and see all of your assets.
 In order to protect your privacy, you can place your assets in a Trust while you are alive.
 You maintain full use of the assets in the Trust but the Trust remains completely private.